mattermost/compass-icons/README.md

 #### Naming your custom SVG

--   Try to match the naming conventions used in the material design icon open source [cheetsheet](https://cdn.materialdesignicons.com/5.3.45/)
+-   Try to match the naming conventions used in the material design icon open source [library](https://pictogrammers.com/library/mdi/)
 -   if the icon is the same concept then consider it a replacement and reuse the name (minus the mdi prefix)
 -   if its something new, do your best to try and match for example "someconcept-outline.svg" as it would likely follow the outline style

 #### Choosing the character code

--   In the same way as the naming, try to reuse the hexadecimal codes in the [cheetsheet](https://cdn.materialdesignicons.com/5.3.45/) if its a replacement icon
+-   In the same way as the naming, try to reuse the hexadecimal codes in the [material design icon library](https://pictogrammers.com/library/mdi/) if its a replacement icon
 -   For anything new we have manually started using the "E800" block of hexadecimal numbers
 -   You'll have to open the [demo.html](https://drive.google.com/open?id=1fEKMDa3hdaAunc7g8-inVKxH50PGYymO&authuser=michael.gamble%40mattermost.com&usp=drive_fs) from the repository root and click on the "show codes" checkbox to determine which is the next available in the sequence
 -   As you can see in the example above "E814" is the last icon in that "E800" block, so your icons character code should be "E815"